stencillogic/Start-with-Rust-fast/README.md

 }
 ```

-Option also has a set of methods to extract value from Some and do other stuff.
+Option also has a set of methods for extracting value from `Some` and do other stuff.

 ### pattern matching